 (c) if possible, a general indication of the financial value of the potential claim

-This letter should be addressed to the professional and should ask the professional to inform his professional indemnity insurers, if any, immediately.
+5.3 The Preliminary Notice should be addressed to the professional and should ask the professional to inform his professional indemnity insurers, if any, immediately.

-The Letter of Claim will normally be an open letter (as opposed to being ‘without prejudice’) and should include the following –
+6.2 The Letter of Claim will normally be an open letter (as opposed to being ‘without prejudice’) and should include the following –

 (a) The identity of any other parties involved in the dispute or a related dispute.